ShivamxC7/Temperature-Converter/README.md

 Javascript

 # Features
-Convert Celsius to Fahrenheit and Kelvin
-Clean and simple user interface
+Convert Celsius to Fahrenheit and Fahrenheit to Celsius Clean and simple user interface
 Instant results using JavaScript